Test-Time Training on Video Streams: Results

 We use exactly the same hyper-parameters as tuned on the KITTI-STEP validation set, for all algorithms considered.
 That is, all of our results for COCO Videos were completed in a single run.
 As it turns out in Figure~\ref{fig-window}, using a larger window size would further improve performance.
 However, we believe such hyper-parameters for TTT should not be tuned on the test videos, so we stick to the window size selected on the KITTI-STEP validation set.

 Table \ref{tab-main} presents our main results.
-Figure \ref{fig-coco} in the appendix visualizes predictions on two frames.
-Comparing to \emph{Main Task Only}, our relative improvements for instance and panoptic segmentation are, respectively, 45\% and 66\%.
+Comparing to \emph{Main Task Only}, our relative improvements for instance and panoptic segmentation are, respectively, more than 2.2$\times$ and 1.5$\times$.
 Improvements of this magnitude on the state-of-the-art is usually considered dramatic.
 The self-training baselines are not applicable here because for instance and panoptic segmentation, the model does not return a confidence per object instance.

-Interestingly, \emph{TTT-MAE No Memory} also yields notable improvements on both tasks, and even outperforms \emph{Offline MAE All Frames}.
-Intuitively, on the spectrum of locality, \emph{Offline MAE All Frames} is extremely global, since it tries to be good at all frames for each video.
-On the other end of the spectrum, \emph{TTT-MAE No Memory} is the most local, since it only uses information from the current frame.
-On COCO Videos, local is more helpful than global, if one has to pick an extreme.
+Interestingly, \emph{TTT-MAE No Memory} also produces notable improvements on both tasks, and even outperforms \emph{Offline TTT-MAE All Frames}.
+Considering this result from the perspective of locality, \emph{Offline TTT-MAE All Frames} is the most global method, since it tries to be good at all frames in each video.
+At the other end of the spectrum, \emph{TTT-MAE No Memory} is the most local, since it only uses information from the current frame.
+For COCO Videos, local is better than global, if one has to pick an extreme.